Who can apply for Science of Gardening?

 It is a flexible, interdisciplinary course that allows students to design their own pathway by choosing a combination of units within four specialisations based upon personal preference, experiences, and passions.
 Graduates of the Diploma of Sustainable Living will be able to practically apply their knowledge to their homes and in the community, or use it as a foundation for exciting initiatives a core in sustainability.

 The Diploma is a potential pathway to further study at Bachelor’s level in a range of science, humanities and health related disciplines.
 The Science of Gardening is a unit that can be studied in the diploma.

-How do I find out more about Science of Gardening units on offer?
+How do I find out more about units like Science of Gardening on offer?

 Why is the University offering these units with concession tuition fees?

 From time to time the University of Tasmania offers some units with concession tuition fees.
 These are generally online units which help increase community awareness and skills in areas such as healthy living and social engagement.